Bluemoondragon07/Obsidian-Serenity/README.md

 ![](cover-big.png)

 # Serenity.
-> This theme is nothing.
-It is nothing.
-Because there is nothing.
+> There is nothing.
 Only you and the words.
 And your mind.
-Fully. *Focused.*
+In *sync*.
 >> All you have to do is train your mind on the words.
 And write.